 How much time per week do you devote to this class outside of scheduled class hours?

 Do you feel adequately prepared to complete this lab, based on the lab manual and pre-lab lecture?

 How much time did you put into writing the first lab report?

 Not only will students have a chance to reflect on the amount of time and quality of effort they have put into class preparation, but you will be able to intervene if the students as a whole are not giving exercises, readings, or lab reports adequate attention.
-As part of the evaluation, you could discuss the amount of time needed to succeed in the class, encourage them to keep up with the readings as the semester winds down, and suggest ways to participate if they are shy or not comfortable speaking in front of other students.

 How can I use evaluations in large classes?